A Brief Discussion on Flag Enum Applications and Insights

 - Flag Enums use the

-[Flags]attribute and bitwise operations to effectively manage combinations of multiple states. - When defining, use powers of 2 (e.g.,
+[Flags]attribute and bitwise operations to effectively handle combinations of multiple states. - When defining them, use powers of 2 (e.g., 1, 2, 4, 8) as base values and avoid using the NOT (

 Definition and Design Guidelines for Flag Enums